Drips Are Not Sequences

 Blueprint B: Automation-First

 Capital but limited time.
 Drips are your leverage.
-Build Templates 1, 2, and 5 (Dead Revival, Not-Interested, Warm Nurture).
-Wire all three to sequences.
-Your Lead Manager handles live calls while drips handle the long tail.
+Build the two canonical drips: Ghosting Nurture (Template 1) and Not Interested Nurture (Template 2).
+Wire both to sequences.
+Your Lead Manager handles live calls while the drips handle leads that left the active pipeline.

 Blueprint C: Niche Cadences

 Your leads are probate, foreclosure, or tax sale.
 Cadence matters more for you than any other blueprint.
 Build Templates 3 and 4 first (Probate 45-day, Foreclosure 15-day).
-Add Template 1 as your safety net.
+Add Template 1, Ghosting Nurture, as your safety net.

 Blueprint D: Full Stack

-Team and volume for all six templates.
-Build them all, organized in folders.
+Team and volume.
+Build the two canonical drips and your niche cadence variants, organized in folders.
 Your Data Manager maintains the drip library.
 Review failed drips weekly as part of data hygiene.
+Active leads stay on manual follow-up, so the non-standard templates stay off.

 Drip Campaign Vocabulary